TITLE 13 INSURANCE

 L. “Day or Days” shall be interpreted as follows, unless otherwise specified:

-(1) 1-5 days means only working days and excludes weekends and state holidays; and
+(1) one to five days means only working days and excludes weekends and state holidays; and

-(2) 6 days or more means calendar days, including weekends and holidays.
+(2) six days or more means calendar days, including weekends and holidays.

 M. “Deductible” means a fixed dollar amount that the covered person may be required to pay during the benefit period before the health care insurer begins payment for covered benefits; plans may have both individual and family deductibles and separate deductibles for specific services.